Prophets in Ahmadiyya: Ahmadiyya writings

 The Review of Religions, a magazine started by Ahmad, founder of the Ahmadiyya Community, to promote inter-faith dialogue and guide seekers of the truth, which is the longest running Ahmadi English language magazine in the world, elaborates in the Prospectus of its first issue under its first volume (1902) and gives a short overview of the points above concerning Prophets being 'Manifestations of God' and 'Divine Magnetizers'.
 The Non-Divinity of Prophets, the Mirror Analogy, Sun and Lake Analogy and Prophets as the Reflection of Divine Attributes:

 "…how to be enfranchised from the bondage of sin, and how to get out of the impurities of life?
 There is only one answer to this all-important question.
 Such a regeneration can only be effected by the one who comes with a magnetism from heaven, who on account of the extreme purity of his soul and the surpassing cleanliness of his heart is metaphorically called a Manifestation of God."

 "He (the Prophet) removes the poisonous matters, gives the elixir vitae in their stead, burns the carnal passions and low motives of worldly life and ennobles the soul with the pure and exalted divine morals."

 "Look at the sun and the moon: each new day requires a new appearance of the glorious orb of light."

 "The holy one that rose in the days of Pilate among the Jews (Jesus) was, no doubt, a sun of righteousness, but only so long as his magnetism attracted the hearts and his light worked a heavenly transformation in the souls of his followers.
 He is now a sun but one that has passed below the horizon.
 The radiant light which shone from his face and the brilliant luster which he cast around him is shorn of its beams and grown quite obscure, not the least trace of it being visible among those that call themselves after his name."

 "The holy one that sheds such light is not and cannot be God, but there is no doubt that he is one with God (this is in accordance with John 10:30 of the Bible where Jesus stated 'I and the Father are one') and his soul is in constant and close communion with God.
 He is the fountainhead of the divine powers, and the rare and hidden manifestations of the powers of the Almighty which are not generally disclosed, are revealed through him.
 Such persons are called the manifestations, 'incarnations' and representatives of God.
-In the manifestation of the divine powers they sit on the throne of God's glory."
+In the manifestation of the divine powers they sit on the throne of God's glory.".
+This is however against the Islamic belief as God is One and there is none like Him and no one can share His Attributes.